Maryland Hourly Paycheck Calculator

 $0.00

 Typical Maryland paychecks include federal income tax, Social Security, Medicare, Maryland state income tax, and a local (county or Baltimore City) income tax collected by the state.
-Employers fund Maryland unemployment insurance (SUTA), FUTA, workers’ compensation, and required notices.
+Employers fund Maryland unemployment insurance (SUTA), FUTA, workers’ compensation, and required postings.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

 • Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.